George Alexander Baird: Education

 Baird was nine years old when his father died in 1870.
 His inheritance was held in trust until he became of age.
 The funds released by the trustees during his minority were insufficient for his education, so his mother (successfully) petitioned the courts for the release of additional money.

 He attended the private school St Michael's, Aldin House, Slough before going to Eton, where he lasted but one year (1875).
 He later attended Magdalene College, Cambridge from 1879 to 1881, and never graduated.

 Early influence

 His mother was unable or unwilling to discipline Baird after his father's death, and was said to have indulged him.
-She was Cecilia, eldest daughter of Vice Admiral Villiers Francis Hatton who had married Baird's father in 1858 when she was 35 and he was 48.
-Their only child George Alexander Baird was born to them three years later.
-He grew up with older parents and no siblings for company.
-His fondness for horses and riding out, plus "amusement in the groom's room," provided escape and distraction for the young boy.
+Growing up with older parents and no siblings for company, his fondness for horses and riding out, plus "amusement in the groom's room," provided escape and distraction for the young boy.

 In his book Turf Memories of Sixty Years, Alexander Scott writes that he met the teenage Baird and subsequently followed the career of "this great horseman".
 He wrote, "Love of horses was his bond of friendship, and he would extend that to everyone irrespective of social standing.
 He would have discussed horses with a dustman".

 Baird's interest in the "Turf" may also have been encouraged by the example of his cousins Douglas Baird, who was a successful owner, and Edward (Ned) Baird, who would become a gentleman rider and owner.